Makae/rxjs-insights/docs/article.md

 #### BehaviorSubject
 Pretty fast you want to be able to know the latest value of the data stream which was emitted.
 With the help of the *BehaviorSubject* you can do that by calling `value()` on it.
 It will also immediatly return the latest stored value when you subscribe to it.
-A good example would be the User Login status.
+For example, you could use it to track the user's login status.

 ```ts
 // NOTE: You need an initial value, but you could also define <boolean | undefined> as type if you do not know at instantiation time.